6.4. Analysis of evaluation results#

 83

-If the number of labels is large, then it is often useful to plot the matrix as a heat-map.
-In the heatmap we can then study whether some particular labels tend to get incorrectly labelled to something else.
+If the number of labels is large, then it is often helpful to plot the matrix as a heat map.
+In the heatmap, we can then study whether some particular labels tend to get incorrectly labeled to something else.

 Hide code cell source